nickgravelyn/css-animation-sequencer/README.md

 let timeline = new Timeline()
 timeline.to(...)
 timeline.run(...)
+timeline.play(...)
 ```

 ### For Non-Built Apps

-Simply take [dist/seashell.iife.js](dist/seashell.iife.js) which is precompiled to work in the browser.
+Simply take [docs/seashell.iife.js](docs/seashell.iife.js) which is precompiled to work in the browser for the example page.
 It defines a global Seashell which contains the Timeline class.
 See the [example](https://nickgravelyn.github.io/seashell) source for a great example of that.